neodon/endb/README.md

 npm install endb
 ```

 By default, data is stored in memory.
-You can also install and use an adapter.
-Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
+You can optionally install and utilize an adapter.
+Officially supported adapters are LevelDB, MongoDB, NeDB, MySQL, PostgreSQL, Redis, and SQLite.

 ```bash
 $ npm install level # LevelDB